amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Change the details for one of your goals directly in DynamoDB

 Let's try changing one of the goals directly in DynamoDB.
-Open the DynamoDB console, find the table that corresponds to this project, and choose one of the goal items to modify.
+Open the DynamoDB console, find the table that corresponds to this project (the table name will match the "ProjectName" you used when creating the stack in CloudFormation), and choose one of the goal items to modify.
 Change either the "title" string or the "content" string (which maps to the "Description" field in the app), and save your change in DynamoDB.
 Return to the goals app, and refresh the page.
 You should see your change reflected in the list.

 #### Step 2: Delete a user in Cognito

 Open the Cognito console, and choose "Manage User Pools."
-Look for the user pool with the stack name you used when deploying the goals app in CloudFormation and open this user pool.
+Look for the user pool that matches the "ProjectName" you used when creating the stack in CloudFormation and open this user pool.
 Choose "Users and groups" in the left navigation menu and choose one of your users.
 If you only signed up yourself, you can choose to delete your own user and then sign up again, or create another user from the frontend and delete that user.
 Next, choose "Disable user" and then click the "Delete user" button that appears.
 Tada!
 You are an amazing administrator.

 #### Step 3: Change the application into a notes application *(optional)*
 The goals application is not that far off from a simple notes application - it contains a title and a description field.
 You could easily turn the goals app into a notes-taking app by simply changing the titles, column headers, and buttons on the pages.
 Of course, that wouldn't change the backend (APIs, Lambda functions, and Tables), so if you were really passionate about changing the entire application into a notes app, you could make the requisite changes throughout.